Chemini

-Chemini is a town in northern Algeria, in the province of Béjaïa, about 60 km southwest of the provincial capital.
+Chemini is a commune in northern Algeria in the Béjaïa Province, about 60 km southwest of the provincial capital.
 As of 2008, the town has a population of 15,274.

 Geography

 Chemini is located on the bank of Soummam River, in the western part of the Béjaïa Province.
 It borders Akfadou to the north, Seddouk to the east, Ouzellaguen to the south and Bouzeguene to the west.

 Administrative divisions

 In 1984, the commune of Chemini was formed from the following localities:

 History

 The commune of Chemini corresponds to the former commune of Djenane during the French occupation.
 The commune of Djenane was in turn under the Department of Sétif, former sub-prefecture of the Department of Constantine until 1957.
 After Algerian independence, Chemini became a commune of the Sétif Province before getting integrated into Béjaïa Province when it was created in 1974.